 There’s just something about New York City that sparks excitement in just about everyone, especially photographers.
 Known as the city that never sleeps, you will be amazed by the flashing lights, extravagant skyscrapers and hustle and bustle of people down every street.
 As the most populated city in the United States, New York provides countless opportunities to capture all of the amazing sights, experiences, and people on film.
 Whether you’re a local or tourist, having a camera on you at all times is a necessity.

 Because there is so much to do and see in the city that never sleeps, we’ve compiled a list of the 48 best photo spots in New York City.
 From the frequently traveled tourist locations like Times Square and Rockefeller Center to the more tranquil spots like the Brooklyn Botanical Gardens, you’ll be eager to start planning your trip to the Big Apple.
-Display all of your memories in a creative photo wall to share with family and friends.
+Display all of your memories in a personalized photo book or on this season’s Christmas cards to share with family and friends.

 1. Times Square